MatthiasLing/particle_filter_project/README.md

 # particle_filter_project
 ## Megan Morales and Matthias Ling

+## Writeup

+The goal of this project was to guide a robot through a maze using a map of its environment and scanner readings.
+We achieved this goal using monte carlo particle localization to estimate the robot's position as well as a pathfinding algorithm to navigate through it.

+### High Level Description

+### Main Steps

+1. e
+2.

+### Challenges
+The hardest part was starting in many ways; our UTM was corrupted and we took some time to redownload it.
+Conceptually, it was hard trying to map the theoretical idea of having coordinates and particles to the code itself, pulling those particles out of the OccupancyGrid.
+Additionally, figuring out of how to implement the movement model was somewhat unintuitive as we had to understand how to move the particles geometrically according to robot movement.
+Finally, one of us contracted covid, so working together remotely was hard because it made UTM run extra slowly.

+Despite all this, planning ahead and scheduling time to work routinely allowed us to chunk out the work and also ask questions along the way.
+The provided functions for the motion model and guidance we received in office hours were a helpful starting point for writing the functions out.

+### Future Work
+The original function we wrote analyzed the values of the OccupancyGrid.data list, and categorized the information.
+There were a lot of 0s and -1s, the former representing an open space and the latter being unknown.
+We could have sampled all of the 0s and then randomly selected the remaining spots from the -1s, which would be faster as it would guarantee that we were looking at as many open spots as we could rather than potentially sampling invalid spaces.

+### Takeaways
+We learned that writing out a plan for a large project ahead of time was helpful in scheduling time to work.
+This really helped us stay ahead of the deadline and avoid any surprises the day of.

+We also started early which allowed us to get conceptual questions out of the way and give us a lot of time for implementation.
+In the future, this is helpful because a lot of the work in these projects relates to debugging and tweaking parameters, rather than conceptual concepts.

+## Implementation Plan
 1. How you will initialize your particle cloud (initialize_particle_cloud)?
   * Implement: For each of the 10,000 particles we'll initialize it with its position and set a weight to 0.
 Then we'll append it to the particle_cloud list within the ParticleFilter class.
   * Test: To see if the array has been initialized, we'll print out the length and individual values to make sure that all 10,000 particle objects have been added.